-Users in Google Workspace are grouped by Organizational Units that the school creates.
+Users in Google Workspace are grouped by “organizational units” that the school creates.
 These units are not hierarchical and are often times arbitrary.
-Thus, if you need to know which school in a specific district a user belongs to, it can be challenging to do so if that user is coming from Google Classroom.
+Thus, if a developer needs to know which school in a specific district a user belongs to, it can be very challenging within this LMS.

 3. Be aware of edge cases.

 Each LMS for K12 and higher education has quirks that aren't well-documented or well-known.

 Did you know that Canvas requires administrators to manually create developer keys for any app they connect to?
 If an edtech developer doesn’t have secure ways to transfer these keys from the school to the add, it could cause a serious security breach for that Canvas environment.

 There are many other examples of these kinds of LMS-specific issues and not properly researching these in advance can cause roadblocks in development later on.

 4. Reusing an integration isn't always an option.

 There are 2 main ways to integrate a third-party app with an LMS:

 - through the LMS's proprietary API

 Each LMS uses a different API.
 So, to develop an API integration with multiple LMSs, a developer has to write unique API functions for each platform.
 A tedious and time-consuming process for an app to scale.